-Gas and oil infrastructure: Ørsted own and operate offshore natural gas pipelines and oil infrastructure used by oil and gas producers in the North Sea.
-The upstream gas and oil pipelines enable the transportation of gas to Denmark and crude oil from fields on the Danish shelf to the oil terminal in Fredericia, Denmark.
+Ørsted owns and operates offshore natural gas pipelines and oil infrastructure used by oil and gas producers in the North Sea.
+The upstream gas and oil pipelines enable the transportation of natural gas to Denmark and crude oil from fields on the Danish shelf to the oil terminal in Fredericia, Denmark.
 It has been decided that Ørsted shall on market terms seek to divest its Oil Pipeline Business and offshore gas pipeline activities to Energinet at an appropriate time.